Home

 From the Wizard of Oz Illustrated by Goncalo Viana

-7. Stylized and Exaggerated Illustration Style
+7. Stylized and exaggerated style

 From Oh the Places You'll Go, Illustrated by Dr. Seuss